MilesUpHQ/coding-problems/ruby/nested-methods-calculator.md

 ### Question

 In the following code

 a)     	Create an object and call the method/methods.

-b)     	Is it possible to access the inner methods using an object?
+b)     	Is it possible to access the inner methods using the same object?

-c)     	What will happen if we access the inner methods directly using an object?
+c)     	What will happen if we access the inner methods directly using the same object?
-d)     	How can the divide method be called without an object?

 ```ruby
 class Calc
 	def Arithmetic